Testing requirements. New standards. Budget cuts. Bigger class sizes. Demanding parents.

 It’s common to carry stress in your body.
 It might be in the form of tense shoulders, clenched jaw, or upset stomach.
 However, most of us aren’t aware of it.

 The body scan is a simple practice that helps you experience how each part of your body feels, without trying to change anything.
 You slowly move your attention from head to toe, noticing any sensations.

 “The body scan practice may increase our general attunement to our physical needs and sensations, which can, in turn, help us take better care of our bodies and make healthier decisions about eating, sleep, and exercise.”There are plenty of body scan guided meditations online.

 Some are designed for a quick “check-in” like the three-minute meditation provided by UCLA’s Mindfulness Research Center.
 Others are much longer and focus on each body part for an extended time.
 These are excellent for listening at bedtime.
 You may find that you fall asleep before the end of the recording – and that’s okay!

 Check out Insight Timer for hundreds of body scan meditations.
 You’re sure to find a voice and teacher that helps you unwind your body’s tension from a difficult school day.

-Journaling is another simple mindfulness practice that can help you increase your self-awareness, process emotions, and learn from experiences.
+Journaling is another one of the best mindfulness practices for teachers because it can help you process emotions and learn from experiences.